insight-platform/Savant/docs/source/savant_101/75_working_with_metadata.rst

         height=100,
     )

-To create an oriented ``bbox``, in addition to the coordinates of the center and dimensions, you also need to specify the angle of rotation, given in degrees (range, reference angle?), for example:
+To create an oriented ``bbox``, in addition to the coordinates of the center and dimensions, you also need to specify the angle of rotation, given in degrees, for example:

 .. code-block:: python